-- Acceptable Target: No students in the novice category for the rubric sub-category 3, 75% of students in the Advanced or above category and at least 40% of students in the Expert category. - Ideal Target: 100% at or above the Advanced level for all rubric sub-categories. - C. Key Personnel (who is responsible for the assessment of this measure). - Major advisor is responsible for collecting assessment data from each member of the committee.
+- Acceptable Target: No students in the novice category for the rubric sub-category 3, 75% of students in the Advanced or above category and at least 40% of students in the Expert category. - Ideal Target: 100% at or above the Advanced level for all rubric sub-categories.

+- C. Key Personnel (who is responsible for the assessment of this measure). - Major advisor is responsible for collecting assessment data from each member of the committee.
 Graduate committee members are responsible for providing assessment scores

-Novice Intermediate Advanced Expert Quantitative Skills 1
+Novice Intermediate Advanced Expert Quantitative Skills 0 0 3 0

-The acceptable target was met according to our preliminary data.
+Both the acceptable and ideal targets were met according to our preliminary data.
 Data available is not extensive enough to draw conclusions.